Deep Policy Iteration with Integer Programming for Inventory Management: Model and Performance Metrics

-Then, simple algebra yields that $M^+ = w^T \tilde{u} +b$ and $M^- = w^T \tilde{l} +b$. starting with the bounded input state $s$, the upper and lower bounds for subsequent layers can be obtained by assembling the $\max\{0, M^+\}$ and $\max\{0, M^-\}$ for each neuron from its prior layer.
+Then, simple algebra yields that $M^+ = w^T \tilde{u} + b$ and $M^- = w^T \tilde{l} + b$.
+Starting with the bounded input state $s$, the upper and lower bounds for subsequent layers can be obtained by assembling the $\max\{0, M^+\}$ and $\max\{0, M^-\}$ for each neuron from its prior layer.
 We will refer to them as $[l_k, u_k]$ for every layer $k$.
 This MP reformulation of the neural network that estimates the value-to-go is crucial in our approach.
 Particularly, since we can also represent the immediate reward directly in terms of the decision $a$, and the feasible action set for any state is a polyhedron, we can now use the machinery of integer programming to solve Problem (\ref{eq:per_step_problem}).
 We will make this connection more precise in \S \ref{sec:inventory} in the context of inventory management.

-Next, we discuss how to tackle the problem of estimating expectation in Problem (\ref{eq:per_step_problem}).
+Next, we discuss how to tackle the problem of estimating the expectation in Problem (\ref{eq:per_step_problem}).

-\subsection{Maximizing expected reward with a large action space:}
+\subsection{Maximizing expected reward with a large action space}

-The objective in Problem (\ref{eq:per_step_problem}) has an expectation that is taken over the uncertainty \textit{D}.
-Note that the uncertainty in $D$ impacts both the immediate reward as well as the value-to-go via the transition function.
-Evaluating this expectation could be potentially hard since $D$ generally has a continuous distribution and we use a NN based value-to-go approximator.
-Hence, we take a SAA approach (\citealt{kim2015guide}) to solve it.
-Let $d_1,d_2,..d_{\eta}$ denote $\eta$ independent realizations of the uncertainty \textit{D}.
-Then, SAA posits approximating the expectation as follows
+The objective in Problem (\ref{eq:per_step_problem}) involves an expectation taken over the uncertainty \( D \).
+Note that the uncertainty in \( D \) impacts both the immediate reward as well as the value-to-go via the transition function.
+Evaluating this expectation could be potentially difficult since \( D \) generally has a continuous distribution and we use a neural network (NN) based value-to-go approximator.
+Hence, we take a Sample Average Approximation (SAA) approach \citep{kim2015guide} to solve it.
+Let \( d_1, d_2, \ldots, d_{\eta} \) denote \( \eta \) independent realizations of the uncertainty \( D \).
+Then, SAA approximates the expectation as follows:

-Hence, Problem (\ref{eq:per_step_problem}) becomes
+Hence, Problem (\ref{eq:per_step_problem}) becomes:

 Problem (\ref{eq:SAA}) involves evaluating the objective only at sampled points instead of all possible realizations.
-Assuming that for any $\eta$, the set of optimal actions is non empty, we show that as the number of samples, $\eta$ grows, the estimated optimal action converges to the optimal action.
+Assuming that for any \( \eta \), the set of optimal actions is non-empty, we show that as the number of samples \( \eta \) grows, the estimated optimal action converges to the optimal action.
 We make this statement precise in Proposition \ref{prop:SAA_guarantee}.
 The proof follows through standard results in the analysis of SAA and is provided in Appendix \S\ref{app:SAA_guarantee}.